ZhengdaoZhang/my-study/english/README.md

 J: Oh!.
 I have to issue security badges to new employees and I can't forget to revoke access for people who leave the company.
 Access control is crucial.
 S: These are a lot of responsibilities, Jake.
 J: Well, yeah.Security is a top priority, and I have to make sure everything goes as expected.

+### Dialogue 4: James explains compliance

+J: Hey, Linda.
+Today, I want to talk to you about compliance and the obligations we have in our daily tasks.
+L: Hey, James.
+So what is the meaning of 'compliance'?
+Can you tell me?
+J: Of course.
+Compliance is when we put specific rules, policies, and regulations that are important to our industry into practice.
+It helps promote ethics at the workplace.
+L: So, what do we have to comply with in our projects?
+J: Great question!
+We have to comply with data protection regulations, security standards, and our company's code of conduct.
+It's essential to protect sensitive information and maintain our reputation.
+L: Do we have to report every security incident?
+J: Absolutely.
+If you see any security breaches or incidents, you have to report them immediately.Reporting helps us address issues effectively.
+L: James, what about training?
+Do we have to attend training sessions regularly?
+J: Yes, you have to attend the training every year.
+It helps you stay updated on the latest regulations and best practices.